 The Comprehensive Operational Analysis (COA) is an evaluation of Votran’s existing transit system and services which identifies opportunities to improve the delivery of quality service while minimizing new costs.
 The COA provides a detailed examination of all existing Votran routes and operational practices that impact service delivery and the costs of providing service.
 The most significant result of the COA is a revised transit route network that can be scaled to the budget demands of Volusia County.

 Transit Asset Management (TAM) Plan

 The Transit Asset Management (TAM) Plan establishes an inventory of current assets, documents the current condition of the assets, lists procedures in place to maintain the assets in a State of Good Repair (SGR) as defined by FTA, and presents best practice guidelines for continuing fleet operation while maintaining effective transit asset management.

 Votran Public Transportation Agency Safety Plan (PTASP)

 The Public Transportation Agency Safety Plan (PTASP) describes the policies, procedures, and requirements to be followed by management, maintenance, and operations personnel to provide a safe environment for Votran employees, customers, and the general public.

 Votran PTASP (January 2022)

-This document presents a comprehensive set of development design standards that will provide for the integration of transit service into developing and redeveloping areas.
-The design standards will be useful as a guide to the public, elected officials, planners, developers, engineers, architects and others involved in the planning, design, review and approval of land development projects.
+This document presents a comprehensive set of development design standards that provides for the integration of transit service into developing and redeveloping areas.
+The design standards are useful as a guide to the public, elected officials, planners, developers, engineers, architects, and others involved in the planning, design, review and approval of land development projects.

 Accessible Pedestrian Signals (APS) Action Plan